7 Reasons Businesses Need Handwritten Letters

-A thoughtful touch like this goes a long way towards keeping your customers satisfied, and often they’ll comment on it on social media.
+A thoughtful touch like this goes a long way toward keeping your customers satisfied, and often they’ll comment on it on social media.
 That’s powerful word-of-mouth marketing right there.

 Studies have shown that word-of-mouth advertising is more effective than any other form, such as print, TV, or online ads.
 This type of advertising is powered by trusted sources – people who know the product better than anyone else.

-Some people prefer formal letters over emails, text messages, or phone calls because they are more personal and thoughtful.
+Some people prefer formal letters because they are more personal and thoughtful.
 Handwritten letters can be paired with business cards or other promotional items to create a more thoughtful gift.